 [Solved] External hard drive won't mount on Mojave/High Sierra

 External hard drives are widely used to add more hard drive storage space or to back up your important files.
 However, lots of users post that they can't mount their Seagate, WD, Toshiba or Samsung external hard drives on macOS Mojave/High Sierra.
-How to fix external hard drive not mounting on Mac?
+An external hard drive won't mount, how to fix?
 This passage will show you the right answer.

 External hard drive won't mount on Mac, how to fix?

 Unable to mount an external hard drive on Mac?
 It is because the drive is damaged for some unknown reasons that the system fails to recognize it.
-Even so, here are still some effective solutions to fix external hard drive not mounting issue.
+Even so, here are still some effective solutions to fix external hard drive not mounting/showing up issue.
 Just follow the steps below:

 Fix 1: Repair unmountable external hard drive with Disk Utility